 The doctor-patient relationship has long since been one of “benevolent paternalism,” where lack of access to information has forced patients to put blind trust in the authority of doctors.
 Now, in the days of the internet, patients are taking healthcare into their own hands.

-A study found that 55% of people acquired information online before they reached out to a doctor, indicating the shift in relationship between the patient and doctor to a partnership that now focuses on two-way communication.
+One study found that 55% of people acquired information online before they reached out to a doctor, indicating the shift in relationship between the patient and doctor to a partnership that now focuses on two-way communication.

 As the partnership evolves, transparency is key.
-Patients are asking for more from their providers, and in all sects of the patient’s visit, doctors should practice an honest, clear approach.
+Patients are asking for more from their providers, and in all parts of the patient’s visit, doctors should practice an honest, clear approach.
 According to a survey, 75% of patients want to be included in treatment decisions, and one in five want to be told upfront about costs.
 Even if doctors have a preferred option, they should still present all the choices to the patient and come to a shared decision with them.
 Outside of direct care, patients want access to information like their own medical record without cost or hassle, a physician’s track record of care, or physician conflicts of interest in regards to business relationships.
-Knowing this, a simple discussion is all it takes to bring the patient up to speed and establish deeper trust.
+Knowing this, a simple discussion is all it takes to bring the patient up to speed and establish a deeper level of trust.

 - Early reporting and analysis of the event at issue

 - Full explanations for patients and their families

 - Emotional support for health care professionals involved in the mishap

 - Apologies and compensation to patients when the hospital is at fault